Keylessboi/chatGPT-ollama/README.md

 ## Persistence

-Conversation history is stored in a local ChromaDB directory (`./chroma_db` by default).
+Conversation history is stored in a local ChromaDB directory (`./chroma_db` by default) and is saved after every request.
+Restarting the server will retain all previous chats.
 Delete this folder to reset memory.
-Set `CHROMA_DB` to change where memory is stored.
+Set the `CHROMA_DB` environment variable to change where memory is stored.

 ## Notes